The Regulatory Principles

-Providers will need to make initial and per-transaction disclosure of risks, terms and conditions, as well as employing ethical advertising and marketing standards.
+DLT Providers need to make initial and per-transaction disclosure of risks, terms and conditions, as well as employing ethical advertising and marketing standards.

 They must have adequate complaint policies and disclosures and be able to manage and disclose any conflicts of interest.

-DLT providers will be expected to maintain sufficient financial resources to ensure that it can be run in a sound and safe manner.
-Capital levels will be monitored to ensure that sufficient capital is held to support business objectives.
-Capital level will be commensurate with the prudential risks.
-As a minimum, DLT providers will be expected to hold sufficient capital to ensure an orderly, solvent wind-down of its business.
-Where appropriate, DLT providers will be required to hold professional indemnity insurance cover.
+DLT Providers are expected to maintain sufficient financial resources to ensure that it can be run in a sound and safe manner.
+Capital levels must be monitored to ensure that sufficient capital is held to support business objectives.
+Capital level must be commensurate with the prudential risks.
+As a minimum, DLT Providers are expected to hold sufficient capital to ensure an orderly, solvent wind-down of its business.
+Where appropriate, DLT Providers are required to hold professional indemnity insurance cover.